 I know it doesn’t help that this photo is backlit, but still.
 It’s quite telling.

 I have been fighting this issue for a couple of years now, and it has only worsened over time.
 I try not to whine about it too much and just put it in the back of my mind and carry on.
 I mean, what else am I gonna do?
 But every once in a while, I get a glimpse of it, and the reality hits me, and I just want to sit down and bawl like a baby.

 The hardest part about hair loss is that you feel so. utterly. out. of control.

 And before you ask . . .

-I have no idea what to do to fix it, and with every change, it is so hard to be patient until I can tell if it is helping (and so far NOTHING is helping.)
+I have no idea what to do to fix it, and with every change, it’s so hard to be patient until I can tell if it is helping (and so far, NOTHING is helping.)

 You should see the hair on my bathroom floor.
 I could make a rug out of it.

 I will say that I’m thankful that it isn’t thinning in the scalp area.
 It’s all on the ends and towards the front.
 My hair dresser says it’s not breakage – she says it’s more like it is falling out faster than it can grow back in.
-And this last time she described it as having a shelf life.
+She describes it as having a shelf life.
 It comes in, but it will only grow so much.
-She has not cut any layers into the sides or front in a year — the goal is for it to be a bob – longer in the front than the back.
+She has not cut any layers into the sides or front in a year, as the goal is for it to be a bob.
 And as you can see, it is so not that.

 Why do I share all this?
 I dunno.
 I almost didn’t.
 Everyone has something, right?
 I have a great life.
-I have three well adjusted kids and a husband who loves me and a nice home and good food and parents who are just a call away.
+I have three healthy kids and a husband who loves me and a nice home and good food and parents who are just a call away.
 It’s just hair.